BUAA-SIC-LAB/LLM4BF/README.md

-# LLM4BF-LLM for ISAC Beamforming
+# LLM4BF: LLM for ISAC Beamforming

 Official repository for paper **From General LLM to Specialized Beamforming for Low-Altitude ISAC Networks: A LoRA-Based Multi-Expert Framework**.